-Hand in: Paper, dataset, R program [Blackboard will have 2 segments, one to upload the document and the other for all the additional material]
+Hand in: Paper, dataset, R program [Blackboard for the paper then put link to GitHub onto Slack for all the additional material]

 Length?
 Size doesn't matter!
 I want excellence; page counts are for high schoolers.
 Some projects just require more pages than others; some people might just be more verbose while others are laconic.
 With some projects you'll spend a lot of time getting the data into shape so that will take most time; with others the data is ready to go.
 Don't worry I know the difference.
 Since we're economists we care about efficiency: saying the most interesting things in the clearest and most concise way.
 However I have found that many students still yearn for a page count, despite all of my pleas to ignore it.
 So, reluctantly, I advise about 15 pages per student (so a three-person group might produce 45 pages).
 But don't obsess about the page count!